MQ37/layoutguard/spec.md

         Cleans up any corresponding failure reports from the .layoutguard/__failures__/ directory.

-layout-guard init
+layoutguard init

 This command initializes a new project.

-    Description: Sets up the necessary configuration and directory structure for layout-guard.
+    Description: Sets up the necessary configuration and directory structure for layoutguard.

     Behavior:

-        Creates a layout-guard.config.json file in the project root.
+        Creates a layoutguard.config.json file in the project root.

         Creates a .layoutguard directory.